Open Your Own Online Shop

 If you create artwork, photographs or designs that you want to put onto ready-made products, you need a Print-On-Demand (POD) company.
 POD means the ability to print one item at a time.The company provides the products and you provide what goes onto them.

-You upload your images onto the company's site and, using their product-design programs, place the images onto the products.
+You upload your images onto the company's site and, using their product-design program, place the images onto the products.

 The company takes care of customer payment and shipping.
 When your customers have had sufficient time to return the products, the company sends you payment for your product sales.